mrandybu/easy-ipsec/README.md

     --debug - includes output of information on all stages of ipsec execution.
     --chekoff - disables most of the checks.
 Required if an error occurred.

-Is necessary if there is a launch not on the altlinux or ubuntu.
+When the configuration was successful, you can manage the ipsec connection use 'sudo service easy-ipsec PARAM'

+If you doubt the compatibility with your distribution or if there was an error while configuring connections, you can try to start the configuration with the parameter '--chekoff'.
 But you must first set all the dependencies yourself.
 At this moment easy-ipsec supports only ipv4 and connections type of site-to-site but this will be fixed in the near future ;)